More Testing, Sets vs. Lists, and Problem Solving

 • Pass that list to the add_len_to_list function, which modifies it.
 The contents of the list has changed, but it’s still the same list object in memory, and we still remember how to find it (l).

-• Check to see if l is “the same list” as [0].
-Python doesn’t interpret == here as “the same object” but rather “contains equal elements in the same order”.
+• Check to see if l is “the same list” as the list [0].
+But, crucially, Python doesn’t interpret == here as “the same object” but rather “contains equal elements in the same order”.

 That last point is very subtle.
 Different objects define their own notion of ==; I say a bit more about this at the end of these notes.
+The key is that there are two notions of equality here:

 A Warning